 - 1. Ensure that the server is running.
 Remote subcommands require a running server. - 2.
 List HTTP listeners by using the list-http-listeners subcommand. - 3.
 Delete an HTTP listener by using the delete-http-listener or delete-network-listener subcommand. - 4.
-To apply your changes, restart GlassFish Server.
-See To Restart a Domain.
+To apply your changes, restart Eclipse GlassFish.